Home / Advanced Search

 Libardo V. Vanegas-Useche1, Magd M. Abdel-Wahab2,3,4,*, Graham A. Parker5

-CMC-Computers, Materials & Continua, Vol.56, No.1, pp. 169-184, 2018, DOI: 10.3970/cmc.2018.01827
+CMC-Computers, Materials & Continua, Vol.56, No.1, pp. 169-184, 2018, DOI:10.3970/cmc.2018.01827

 Abstract In finite element modeling of impact, it is necessary to define appropriate values of the normal contact stiffness, Kn, and the Integration Time Step (ITS).
 Because impacts are usually of very short duration, very small ITSs are required.
 Moreover, the selection of a suitable value of Kn is a critical issue, as the impact behavior depends dramatically on this parameter.
-In this work, a number of experimental tests and finite element analyses have been performed in order to obtain an appropriate value of Kn for the interaction between a bristle of a gutter brush for road sweeping and a concrete… More >
+In this work, a number of experimental tests and finite element analyses have been performed in order to obtain an appropriate value of Kn for the interaction between a bristle of a gutter brush for road sweeping… More >

 Displaying 1-10 on page 1 of 19.
 Per Page